Frequently Asked Questions

 Nothing.
 This is not viewed as a bug.
 We are not going to defeat the security attempts of other software authors.
 PE Explorer automatically unpacks only files compressed with UPX, Upack and NsPack.
 More on File Open Errors...

 Packers are utilities that compress Windows portable executables (EXE, DLL, etc) significantly while leaving them 100% functional.
-They alter executables to include a decryptor routine that is first executed.
-The result is a smaller executable overall with one extra section inside, and that section is executed on startup to decompress, and the executable runs as normal.
-Most of packers encrypt data and resources and protect exe files from reverse engineering.
+They achieve this by modifying executables to include a decryptor routine that is executed first.
+The result is a smaller executable overall with an extra section inside, and that section is executed upon startup to decompress the file, allowing the executable to run as usual.
+Many packers encrypt data and resources, providing protection against reverse engineering for executable files.

 I got an immediate error of something like "Incompatible" and "of type NE".
 What is a "NE" type file?